RianneBessie2/Estimating_time_to_CR/README.md

 ## File management
 * In chapter 2: Motivating example, the tables are made using the code in 'Tables.Rmd' and the survival plots are made using the code in 'Survival plots.Rmd'.
-* In chapter 4: Multiple Imputation, the single imputation is implemented in 'MI with mean;min;max.Rmd' and the multiple imputation is implemented in 'MI with edf.Rmd'.
+* In chapter 4: Multiple Imputation, the single imputation is implemented in 'Single Imputation.Rmd' and the multiple imputation is implemented in 'Multiple Imputation.Rmd'.
 * In chapter 5: Parametric approach, the code can be found in 'Parametric Approach.Rmd'.
 * In chapter 6: Simulation study, the code of figures 6.1-6.2 motivating the choice of parameter values for $\lambda$ can be found in 'Hazard function.Rmd', the code of figure 6.3 showing the survival functions of one iteration of the simulation study can be found in 'one simulation study.Rmd' and the code to figures 6.4-6.6 with the performance measures of the full simulation study can be found in 'Full simulation study.Rmd'.